Cart 0

 — David Gange

-Although most of Cass’s work has been environmentally charged, he wanted this show to focus in on a specific aspect of our changing planet.
-Over the last three years, the artist has held discussions with several experts in the field concerning sea level rise across the last century, including Prof. Dave Reay, chair of Carbon Management at Edinburgh University, and his previous collaborator, the oceanographer John Englander.
-These individuals (alongside others listed in the exhibition book) have aided in Cass’s research, offering guidance and support.
+Over [recent] years, the artist has held discussions with several experts in the field concerning sea level rise across the last century, including Prof. Dave Reay, chair of Carbon Management at Edinburgh University, and his previous collaborator, the oceanographer John Englander.
+These individuals have aided in Cass’s research, offering guidance and support.

 Installed, the letters act as a kind of kinetic wall sculpture; all the sheets overlapping to create a united, rustling organism.
 The letters are personalised in content and unique aesthetically; because of the varying surface, each has been adapted to engage with the ground it is typed upon.
 Like everything Cass creates, the letters use vintage paper: old receipts, invoices, or plain stationary, often over a century old, dating back to the time the warming began.